The Nikkei Matsuri is a Japanese festival at Burnaby‘s Nikkei Museum and Cultural Centre. It’s usually on the Labour Day Weekend in September.

 Other Information

-For more information on the festival see the Nikkei Matsuri website and for details on the venue and organization behind the event see our article about the Nikkei National Museum and Cultural Centre.
+For more information about the festival, see the Nikkei Matsuri website.
+To learn more about the venue and organization behind the event, see our article about the Nikkei National Museum and Cultural Centre.

 Other articles that might be of interest include the following: